oceanprotocol/docs/content/concepts/did-ddo.md

 - There _must_ be at least one client library acting as _resolver_, to get a DDO from a DID.
 - A metadata cache like Aquarius can help in reading and searching through DDO data from the chain.

-## Flow for publishing / retrieving DDOs

-- The DDO is stored on-chain.
-- It's stored encrypted (using the private key of the provider).
-To resolve it, you must query the provider and you will might get the clear text ddo (depends on access rights, state, etc)
+## State

 - Each asset has a state, which is held by the NFT Contract (and is also stored in the DDO.status.status).
 The possible states are:
      - 0  = active
      - 1  = end-of-life
      - 2  = deprecated (by another asset)
      - 3  = revoked by publisher

+## Flow for publishing / retrieving DDOs

+- The DDO is stored on-chain.
+- It's stored encrypted (using the private key of the provider).
+To resolve it, you must query the provider.

 Here is the complete flow: